-Orcas have been roaming oceans for approximately 6 million years.
+Orcas have been roaming oceans for approximately six million years.

 That’s 30 times longer than humans!
 However, over the past 200 years, human activities have contributed to several orca populations becoming endangered.
 Orcas are especially threatened by food shortages, chemical pollution, and increasing noise in the ocean.

-Orca are found in every ocean around the world with the greatest number of different eco-types found in Antarctic waters.
-Different eco-types have evolved over millions of years as the genetics of each population became more and more segregated due to a lack of interbreeding between populations.
+Orca are found in every ocean around the world with the greatest number of distinct ecotypes found in Antarctic waters.
+These genetically distinct ecotypes have evolved over millions of years because orcas will only breed with others from the same ecotype.

-Killer whale brains weigh up to 15 pounds.
-Large brains paired with extreme amounts of folding or gyrification means things like language, memory and emotional capacity are highly developed, allowing them to develop rich culture.
-(Sperm whales have the largest brains).
+Orca brains can weigh up to 15 pounds.
+Large brains, paired with extreme amounts of folding or gyrification, means things like language, memory and emotional capacity are highly developed, allowing orcas to develop rich culture.
+Sperm whales have the largest brains.

-The mortality rate of orcas is up to 50% in the first year of life.
+The mortality rate for orcas is up to 50% in the first year of life.

-High toxin levels are passed from mother to offspring via breast milk, and the calves are highly susceptible to poisonous chemicals.
-To help save orcas from extinction, we have to eliminate the use and discharge of these pollutants worldwide in order to improve the water quality for the orca.
+High levels of contaminants are passed from mothers to their offspring via breast milk.
+Orca calves are highly sensitive to these toxic contaminants.
+To help save orcas from extinction, we have to eliminate the use and discharge of these pollutants into waterways worldwide.

-Average adult resident orcas eat approximately 385 pounds of salmon daily to stay healthy.
+Adult resident orcas eat an average of approximately 385 pounds of salmon daily to stay healthy.

-Chinook salmon are the main source of food but they’ve have had consistently low spawning returns for several decades.
+Chinook salmon are the main source of food for Resident orcas, but this key prey species has had consistently low spawning returns for several decades.
 A lack of food means orcas may starve to death.

 Every orca is individually identifiable because they each have a unique dorsal fin and saddle patch.

-Southern resident orca J-2, known as Granny, was the oldest known killer whale in the world.
+Southern resident orca, J-2 aka Granny, was the oldest known orca in the world.

-She passed away in October 2016, at the age of 105.
-Due to a lack of food and the effects of toxic contamination in their bodies, southern resident killer whales are passing away before reaching their life expectancies of 60-80 years for females, and 40-60 years for males.
+J-2 passed away in October 2016, at approximately 105 years old.
+Due to a lack of food and the effects of marine pollution, Southern Resident orcas are passing away before reaching their life expectancies of 60-80 years for females, and 40-60 years for males.

 More than 630,000 tons of fishing gear is lost, abandoned or otherwise discarded in the world’s oceans every year and this is an entanglement risk to orcas.

 Derelict fishing gear poses a serious threat to marine organisms of all kinds.
-Entangled whales can be severely injured, have their fins amputated, or even die.
-We need to clean up our oceans to protect all wildlife.
+For cetaceans (dolphins, whales and porpoises), entanglement can lead to severe injured or death.
+Removing lost and abandoned gear is one way to protect marine wildlife.

-Every orca population has its own unique language that no other orca population understands.
+Every orca population has its own unique language.

-Losing the southern resident population would mean the loss of an entire orca language, culture and unique genetic community that has evolved for millennia.
+Losing the endangered Southern Resident orca population would mean the loss of an entire orca language, culture and unique genetic community which have evolved over millennia.
 Action must be taken immediately to prevent this tragedy from happening.

-Baby orcas are born black and peachy-orange in colour; they’re not born black-and-white.
+Orca calves are born black and peachy-orange in colour; they’re not born black and white.

-Scientists theorize this is because babies do not have a thick blubber layer yet, therefore the blood vessels near the surface of the skin give infants this colour pattern.
-Most take the black-and-white colour around their first birthday.
+Scientists theorize that this is because calves are not born with a thick layer of blubber, therefore blood vessels near the surface of the skin result in this colour pattern.
+Most calves become black and white within their first year.

-Because orcas are the oceans top predators, they’re one of the most contaminated animals on the planet.
+Orcas are some of the most contaminated animals on the planet.

-Chemicals such as DDT, and PCBs and PBDEs (human-made industrial chemicals that don’t break down in nature) bioaccumulate or become highly concentrated through the food chain, and are stored in the fat tissue of orca.
-Studies show that orcas are experiencing problems with reproduction, development and proper immune system function due to these contaminants.
+Human-made industrial chemicals like DDT, PCBs and PBDEs, don’t break down in nature and bioaccumulate (become highly concentrated through the food chain).
+These toxins are stored in the fat tissue of orcas.
+Studies show that orcas experience issues with reproduction, development and immune system function due to these contaminants.